TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-guestoscrash-bugcheckcode.md

 To avoid potential memory and disk data corruption, Windows stops execution when it detects a serious error condition.
 Windows might stop for many different reasons, including the following:

-- A memory address that cauees an access violation
+- A memory address that causes an access violation
 - An unexpected exception or trap
 - A faulting kernel mode driver<br>